 Why Cells Divide

 Imagine the first stages of life.
 In humans and other animals, a sperm fertilizes an egg, forming the first cell.
 But humans are made up of trillions of cells, so where do the new cells come from?
 Remember that according to the cell theory, all cells come from existing cells.
-From that first cell, called a zygote, an entire baby will develop.
+Once a sperm and egg cell unite and the first cell, called a zygote, forms, an entire baby will develop.
 And each cell in that baby will be genetically identical, meaning that each cell will have exactly the same DNA.

 Cells divide repeatedly to produce an embryo.
 Previously the one-celled zygote (the first cell of a new organism) divided to make two cells (a).
 Each of the two cells divides to yield four cells (b), then the four cells divide to make eight cells (c), and so on.
 Through cell division, an entire embryo forms from one initial cell.

 Besides the development of a baby, there are many other reasons that cell division is necessary for life:

 - To grow and develop, you must form new cells.
 Imagine how often your cells must divide during a growth spurt.
 Growing just an inch requires countless cell divisions.
 Your body must produce new bone cells, new skin cells, new cells in your blood vessels and so on.

 - Cell division is also necessary to repair damaged cells.
 Imagine you cut your finger.
 After the scab forms, it will eventually disappear and new skin cells will grow to repair the wound.
 Where do these cells come from?
 Some of your existing skin cells divide and produce new cells.